sidorares/node-mysql2/README.md

 ## Documentation

+See [node-mysql](https://github.com/felixge/node-mysql) documentation.
+If you see api incompatibilities, please report via github issue.

+Below is a list of extensions not supported by node-mysql:

 ### Named placeholders

 You can use named placeholders for parameters by setting `namedPlaceholders` config value or query/execute time option.
 Named placeholders are converted to unnamed `?` on the client (mysql protocol does not support named parameters).
 If you reference parameter multiple times under the same name it is sent to server multiple times.